Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Results and physical analysis

-In Table~$5$, we show that for fixed $\beta_1 (=0.9)$, how the decoupling parameter $\epsilon$ can be fine tuned to make the model compatible with observed data of some of the well-known pulsars.
-Where there is an uncertainty in the radius measurement, if the mass of the pulsar is well estimated, this technique can also be used to get an estimate of the corresponding radius as shown in the table.
+In Table~$5$, we show that for fixed $\beta_1 (=0.9)$, how the decoupling parameter $\epsilon$ can be fine-tuned to make the model compatible with observed data of some of the well-known pulsars.
+When there is uncertainty in the radius measurement, if the pulsar's mass is well estimated, this technique can also be used to estimate the corresponding radius, as shown in the table.